Courts of Scotland: Sheriff Personal Injury Court

-Sheriff Court
+Sheriff court

-The Sheriff Court is the other civil court; this sits locally.
-The Court of Session and Sheriff Courts have a co-extensive jurisdiction for all cases with a monetary value in excess of £100,000, with the choice of court being given in the first place to the pursuer (the claimant), the majority of difficult or high-value cases in Scotland are brought in the Court of Session.

-Any final decision of a Sheriff may be appealed against.
+The sheriff courts are the other civil courts; they sits locally.
+The Court of Session and sheriff courts have a co-extensive jurisdiction for all cases with a monetary value in excess of £100,000, with the choice of court being given in the first place to the pursuer (the claimant), the majority of difficult or high-value cases in Scotland are brought in the Court of Session.
+Any final decision of a sheriff may be appealed against.
 There is a right of appeal in civil cases to the Sheriff Appeal Court, and, with permission, to the Inner House of the Court of Session.

 Criminal courts

 High Court of Justiciary

 The High Court of Justiciary is the supreme criminal court.
 The High Court is both a court of first instance and also a court of appeal.
 As a court of first instance, the High Court sits mainly in the Justiciary Building in the Lawnmarket in Edinburgh and in the Justiciary Buildings in the Saltmarket in Glasgow, but also sits from time to time in various other places in Scotland.
 As a court of appeal, it sits only in Edinburgh.
 Appeals may be made to the High Court of Justiciary sitting as the Court of Criminal Appeal from the lower courts in criminal cases.
 An appeal may also be made to the High Court if the High Court itself heard the case at first instance.
 Two judges sit to hear an appeal against sentence, and three judges sit to hear an appeal against conviction.

 There is no further appeal from the High Court's decision on appeal, in contrast to the Court of Session, from which it is possible to appeal to the Supreme Court of the United Kingdom, the highest court.
 Appeals under the Human Rights Act 1998 and devolution appeals under the Scotland Act 1998 are heard by the Supreme Court of the United Kingdom (previously these were head by the Judicial Committee of the Privy Council).

 Sheriff Appeal Court

-The Sheriff Appeal Court is a national court with jurisdiction over appeals from summary criminal proceedings in the Sheriff Courts and Justice of the Peace Courts, and from bail decision in solemn procedure at the sheriff court.
+The Sheriff Appeal Court is a national court with jurisdiction over appeals from summary criminal proceedings in the sheriff courts and justice of the peace courts, and from bail decision in solemn procedure at the sheriff court.

 The Sheriff Appeal Court was established on 22 September 2015 to deal with appeals against conviction and sentence in summary proceedings before the deal with criminal appeals.
-The Bench generally comprises three Appeal Sheriffs when considering appeals against conviction, and two appeal sheriffs when considering appeals against sentence.
-A single Appeal Sheriff hears appeals against bail decisions made by a sheriff or justices of the peace.
-The criminal Court is based at the courthouse at Lawnmarket, Edinburgh, and will initially sit on two consecutive days each fortnight.
-Substantive criminal appeals will be heard on Tuesdays and appeals against sentence on Wednesdays.
+The bench generally comprises three appeal sheriffs when considering appeals against conviction, and two appeal sheriffs when considering appeals against sentence.
+A single appeal sheriff hears appeals against bail decisions made by a sheriff or justices of the peace.
+The court is based at the courthouse at Lawnmarket, Edinburgh, and initially sat on two consecutive days each fortnight.
+Substantive criminal appeals are now heard on Tuesdays and appeals against sentence on Wednesdays.